-Let’s assume that we are very good at creating machine learning models and we can make an image recognition algorithm and many different and interesting projects.
+Let’s assume that we are very good at creating machine learning models and we can create many different and interesting projects.
 What’s the next step?
 How can we share our knowledge with the rest?
 The answer is to make an API.

 Let’s see the code.